-7. Large-volume sampling of climatic intervals and tracers of high interest: Rare isotopes, ultratrace species, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research offer new opportunities for discovery if large volumes of ice (e.g., individual samples larger than approximately 800 cm3) are made available.
-Examples include 14C of CH4 to trace methane hydrate destabilization during past warming events (Petrenko et al., 2017), nano-diamonds, 3He, and micrometeorites as tracers of extraterrestrial impacts, and 14C of CO as a tracer for atmospheric oxidizing capacity or past cosmic ray flux (depending on site characteristics).
+7. Large-volume sampling of climatic intervals and tracers of high interest: Rare isotopes, ultra-trace species, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research offer new opportunities for discovery if large volumes of ice (e.g., individual samples larger than approximately 800 cm) are made available.
+Examples include C of CH4 to trace methane hydrate destabilization during past warming events (Petrenko et al., 2017), nano-diamonds, He, and micrometeorites as tracers of extraterrestrial impacts, and C of CO as a tracer for atmospheric oxidizing capacity or past cosmic ray flux (depending on site characteristics).
 In the case of traditional drill sites, multiple cores or use of replicate coring technology are needed to obtain larger sample sizes, and in situ melting has been suggested (but not yet successfully used) as a means of sampling large volumes of air from deep ice core sites.
-A large-volume ice coring effort has been conducted at the Law Dome DE-08 site in East Antarctica, and promising future sites include Dome C in Antarctica and Das 2 in Greenland.
+A large-volume ice coring effort has been conducted at the Law Dome DE-08 and Dome C sites in East Antarctica, and promising future sites include Das 2 and South Dome in Greenland.

 Blue ice areas such as Allan Hills and Taylor Glacier, Antarctica currently provide the best opportunities for rapid collection of large samples of ancient ice without a heavy logistics burden (e.g., Buizert et al., 2014).
-Ice sections ranging in age from Early Holocene to 2.7 M-year have already been clearly identified at these sites (e.g., Korotkikh et al., 2011; Yan, 2019) and are ready for access/sampling at the NSF Ice Core Facility by future projects.
+Ice sections ranging in age from Early Holocene to 6 M-year have already been clearly identified at these sites (e.g., Korotkikh et al., 2011; Yan, 2019; Shackleton et al, in review) and are ready for access/sampling at the NSF Ice Core Facility by future projects.
 Continued studies at these sites would provide more detailed and complete age maps of the desired outcropping ice areas.

 Depending on the site and scientific target, a range of ice drilling and sampling tools may be appropriate.
-The Blue Ice Drill, Eclipse Drill, Foro

-400 drill, 4" drill, hand augers, and chainsaws have all been successfully used.
+The Blue Ice Drill, Eclipse Drill, Foro 400 drill, 4" drill, hand augers, and chainsaws have all been successfully used.
 Continuing efforts to maintain and upgrade the capability to explore and retrieve the ice at these sites are needed.